top of page

 It becomes unpredictable.

-This is why you might think you're confident before you step on stage —but then experience sudden drops during the flow of performance.
+This is why you might feel confident before you step on stage — but then feel that confidence drop away suddenly during the flow of performance.

 Perhaps you notice:

-These are signals that your system is prioritising survival, not performance.
+These are signals that your internal system has entered the Pressure-Identity Loop™, and your nervous system is now prioritising survival, not performance.

 Towards the end of this guide, you'll discover a simple way to begin this process of regulation.